ziobron/LogicalImages/README.md

 [![Build Status](https://www.travis-ci.org/LordLukin/LogicalImages.svg?branch=master)](https://www.travis-ci.org/LordLukin/LogicalImages)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/a43fc0aad42c42c19499964f519d2e0e)](https://app.codacy.com/app/LordLukin/LogicalImages?utm_source=github.com&utm_medium=referral&utm_content=LordLukin/LogicalImages&utm_campaign=Badge_Grade_Settings)

-Program for Logigal Images Solving - LogicalImagesSolver
+Program LogicalImagesSolver
 ===================
 [Logical images](https://www.wydawnictwologi.pl/obrazki-logiczne)
 The main goal is to come up with algorithms for solving logical images.
-We will use a lot of combinations of images solving techniques and with the help of certain heuristics we try to put togheter a full algorithm that is not known at the beginning.
+We will use a lot of combinations of images solving techniques and with the help of certain heuristics we will try to put together a full algorithm that is not known at the beginning.
  If we manage to the end, we will try to optimize it.
 Maybe we will even use a graphic library.

 **Input:**